mihailmirza98/DropoutToRegularizationCNN/README.md

 CNN's regularization with dropout
 =================================
-This project allows train and compare different configurations of DNN with various dropouts for convolutional and fully connected layers.
+This project allows train and compare different configurations of СNN with various dropouts for convolutional and fully connected layers.

 DEPENDENCIES